Skip to content

 git push -u origin main

-Keep your project up to date (Pro Plan)
+Keep your project up to date (Complete Plan)

-This step is only required for Pro Plan users.
-If you're using the Free Plan, you can skip this section.
+This step is only required for Complete Plan users.
+If you're using the Starter Plan, you can skip this section.

 To ensure your project stays up to date with the latest changes from the original KMPShip repository, you can regularly pull updates from the upstream remote: